The-Marcy-Lab-School/problem-set-2_4/fellow-submissions/enmanuel-delanuez.md

     console.log(advice);
     ```
-    - This code returns a error because the variable `advice` is outside of the scope of the console log that refers to it.
+    - This code throws a error because the variable `advice` is outside of the scope of the console log that refers to it.

 **10. So... why does this code work as intended?**
     ```javascript